KostasValeckas/PyLongslit/docs/sky.rst

 From then on, the procedure will estimate the sky background using polynomial fitting, and subtract it.

-Quality Assesment
+Quality Assessment
 ------------------

 The routine fits a polynomial to the sky background for every spectral pixel.
-A sample for one fit (corresponsing to the coordinates of the manually chosen object center) will be shown for quality assesment:
+A sample for one fit (corresponding to the coordinates of the manually chosen object center) will be shown for quality assessment:

 .. image:: pictures/sky_QA.png
     :width: 100%